Abraham David Sofaer: Non-profit work

 Sofaer is a founding member and former chairman of the National Jazz Museum in Harlem.
 He currently serves on its Board as Vice-Chair.
 He is a trustee of the Koret Foundation of San Francisco, a fellow of the Israel Museum, and a member of the International Advisory Boards of the Israel Democracy Institute and NGO Monitor.
+He has contributed significantly to the American Numismatic Society, which honored him and Marian Scheuer Sofaer at their ANS Annual Gala in 2014.

 Personal life

 Sofaer's father was a cousin of the actor Abraham Sofaer.
 Their fathers Meyer and Isaac were born in Rangoon, Burma, the descendants of Jewish immigrants from Baghdad, Iraq.
 They built a trading business in Rangoon, the evidence of which can still be seen in the form of Sofaer’s Building, a large office and retail center which the city is attempting to restore along with other colonial era buildings.